 Ottobock’s Michelangelo Hand is one of the most robust and technologically advanced bionic hands on the market.
-At around $60,000 USD, it’s also one of the most expensive.
-Is it worth it?
-In 2016, the answer to this question would have been “yes” (if you could afford it).
-But with new, innovative hands entering the market, the competition has stiffened.
+At $60,000 to $70,000 US, it’s also one of the most expensive.
+The question is: is it worth it?

 A Quick Look at the Michelangelo Hand

-In looking for videos on the Michelangelo Hand, we stumbled on a YouTube channel called Myoelectric Outdoors.
+In looking for videos on the Michelangelo, we stumbled on a YouTube channel called Myoelectric Outdoors.
 We love three things about this channel.
-One, the presenter has extensive long-term experience with many myoelectric hands including the i-Limb, bebionic, Michelangelo, Vincent, and Taska hands, as well as heavy-duty devices like the OttoBock Greifer.
+One, the presenter has extensive long-term experience with many myoelectric hands including the i-Limb, bebionic, Michelangelo, Vincent, and TASKA hands, as well as heavy-duty devices like the OttoBock Greifer.
 Two, he uses these devices across a broad range of activities, including demanding work outdoors.
 Three, his only objective is to share what he knows to help others.

-In this video, he provides a good introduction to Ottobock’s Michelangelo Hand:
+In this video, he provides a good introduction to the Michelangelo:

 Grip Patterns & Control System

 The Michelangelo Hand offers seven grip patterns.
-This may seem low compared to the competition, but recent studies on grip pattern usage have changed our view on this subject.
-It turns out that most users only use a few key grips.
-One study, which we’ll be reviewing in-depth in another article, found that users employed one primary grip roughly 75% of the time.
-As a result, we don’t view the Michelangelo Hand’s small number of grips to be a limitation.
+This may seem low compared to the competition but studies on grip patterns show that most users only use a few key grips.
+One study found that users employed one primary grip roughly 75% of the time.
+As a result, we don’t view the Michelangelo’s small number of grips to be a limitation.

 What’s important is how well a bionic hand executes each grip, which is a function of its sensors, control system, and electromechanics.

-Ottobock claims that the Michelangelo Hand is superior to its competitors in these key areas.
-Based on a combination of videos, online comments, and excerpts from a few small studies, it appears to us that they are telling the truth.
-Users seem to derive more daily satisfaction with the Michelangelo Hand than any other hand on the market when it comes to intuitive control.
-This doesn’t mean that the Michelangelo Hand is the best myoelectric hand for all tasks.
+Ottobock claims that the Michelangelo is superior to its competitors in these key areas.
+Based on a combination of videos, online comments, and excerpts from a few small studies, they appear to be telling the truth.
+Users seem to derive more daily satisfaction with the Michelangelo than any other hand on the market when it comes to intuitive control.
+This doesn’t mean that the Michelangelo is the best myoelectric hand for all tasks.
 It just means that it seems to have a superior control system.

-For reference, here’s a look at the Michelangelo Hand’s seven grip patterns:
+For reference, here’s a look at the Michelangelo’s seven grip patterns:

 For many years, the Michelangelo Hand was the only bionic hand that automatically rotated the thumb into position for different grips.
-By position, we mean either opposing certain fingers or not opposing them.
+By position, we mean either opposing certain fingers or running parallel to them.

 In the absence of electronic control, the user must manually rotate the thumb into position before using a specific grip.

 Why is this important?
 It’s mainly a convenience factor.
-Using any prosthesis can be tiring, and having a thumb take care of its own positioning is one less thing to worry about.
+Using any prosthesis can be tiring, so having a thumb take care of its own positioning is one less thing to worry about.

-This used to be one of the Michelangelo Hand’s primary advantages over its competitors, but, in recent years, other myoelectric hands have introduced similar features.
+This used to be one of the Michelangelo’s key advantages over its competitors but, in recent years, other myoelectric hands have introduced similar features.

 Proportional Speed Control